-If using a high input impedance oscilloscope to monitor the PulseBlasterESR-PRO's output via the BNC connectors, place a resistor that matches the characteristic impedance of the transmission line in parallel with the coaxial transmission line at the oscilloscope input (e.g., a 50 Ω resistor with a 50 Ω transmission line, see Figures 6 and 7 below).
+If using a high input impedance oscilloscope to monitor the PulseBlasterESR-PRO's output via the BNC connectors, place a resistor that matches the characteristic impedance of the transmission line in parallel with the coaxial transmission line at the oscilloscope input (e.g., a 50 Ω resistor with a 50 Ω transmission line, see Figures 5, below, and 6 on the next page).
 When using an oscilloscope with an adjustable bandwidth, set the bandwidth to as large as possible.
 Failure to do so may yield inaccurate readouts on the oscilloscope.